stephanlin/java-notes/README.md

 }
 ```
 Notice the code above, the `set` is sorted.
 HashSet uses a HashMap internally.
 HashMap stores its elements in a hash table using each Object's hashCode() method.
 For int and double, these are auto-boxed into the Integer and Double classes.
 When you make a HashSet of ints, it uses Integer's hashCode() method, which just returns the int.
 So if you add ints, they get stored sorted.
 But for double, Double's hashCode() method is much more complicated, because of the way doubles are represented in memory.

+## Heap
+You can read more [here](http://pages.cs.wisc.edu/~vernon/cs367/notes/11.PRIORITY-Q.html).

+Binary min-heap: tree that is complete and obeys min-heap properity:
+* min-heap: every node is less than or equal to both of its chidren.
+* Complete: missing items only at the bottom level (if any), all nodes are far left as possible.

+Time complexities:
+* Find Min/Find Max: O(1)
+* Insert: O(log n)
+* Delete Min/Delete Max: O(log n)

 ## Static Keyword
 ### Static vs. Non-static